aclonegeek/honours/README.md

 ```

 ### Running Native Tests
+The code for the native tests is located in `test/doctest/scenarios/native/`.

 Run `test/test_suite --tc=*EX?N*` where ? is 1 or 2 depending on the native test that you want to run.

 ### Running Parallel Tests
+The code for the native tests is located in `test/doctest/scenarios/parallel/`.

 For ex1, run `ctest -R ex1.* -j6 --verbose`.

 For ex2, run `ctest -R ex2.* -j7 --verbose`.